Claude Hamilton Verity: Background

 On 1 January 1895, the Verity Brothers partnership between Edwin Verity and Fred Verity was dissolved.
 Verity continued with the business as Fred Verity & Sons in Call Lane, while his brother Edwin started up a similar business at 42 Swinegate, Leeds, under his own name.
 Edwin moved or expanded his business to new premises at 189 Briggate, and continued in the business until his sudden death in 1909.

 Verity, the youngest of four siblings, was born in Leeds in 1880, with the birth name "Claud".
 (Note: Claude Hamilton Verity (1880–1949).
 GRO index: Births Jun 1880 Verity Claud Hamilton Leeds 9b 627.
 Deaths Sep 1949 Verity Claud H. 69 Newton A. 7a 441.
 Note: He was named "Claud" on birth and death certificates, but "Claude" on his marriage certificate.)
 He lived in Roundhay as a child.
 In 1881 the family was living at 53 Sholebrook Avenue, Potternewton.
 By 1891 the family had moved to number 34 in the same street, his brother, Charles Frederick, (Note: Charles Frederick Verity (1876–1935).
 GRO index: Deaths Sep 1935 Verity Charles F. 60 Leeds South 9b 508) was apprenticed as an ironmonger, and Claude (now spelled with an "e") was a scholar at board school.
+Verity and his brother inherited their father's business in 1909.